-- A. Legal shooting hours for game species in this section will be sunrise to sunset, except coyote_τ and, raccoon_τ as otherwise provided for.
-On Opening Day, legal shooting hours will be 7:00 A.M. to sunset except for raccoon which may be hunted at night. - B. Red fox (Vulpes vulpes), gray fox (Urocyon cinereoargenteus), gray squirrel (Sciurus carolinensis), red squirrel (Tamiasciurus hudsonicus), and cottontail rabbit (Sylvilagus spp.) seasons (all dates inclusive): - 1.
+- A. Legal shooting hours for game species in this section will be sunrise to sunset, except coyote and, raccoon as otherwise provided for. - B. Red fox (Vulpes vulpes), gray fox (Urocyon cinereoargenteus), gray squirrel (Sciurus carolinensis), red squirrel (Tamiasciurus hudsonicus), and cottontail rabbit (Sylvilagus spp.) seasons (all dates inclusive): - 1.
 Third (3rd) Saturday in October through the last day of February. - 2.
 The daily bag limit for cottontail rabbit is three (3). - 3.
 The daily bag limit for red and gray squirrel is five (5), singly or in aggregate. - 4.
-The daily bag limit for fox is unlimited. - Prudence and Patience Island: November 1 to 30, except that on North Prudence the season is January 1 to 31.
-Patience Island and South Prudence are is closed to small game hunting, except for coyote as provided in § 9.12(I), and raccoon as provided in § 9.12(O), of this Part. - 6 Prudence Island: The Heritage property is closed during the open archery only deer season.

-- C. Bobwhite quail (Colinus virginianus), ruffed grouse (Bonasas umb ellus) and ringnecked pheasant (Phasianus colchicus) seasons (all dates inclusive): - 1.
+The daily bag limit for fox is unlimited. - 5.
+Patience Island is closed to small game hunting, except for coyote as provided in § 9.12(I), and raccoon as provided in § 9.12(O), of this Part. - 6.
+Prudence Island: The Heritage property is closed during the open archery only deer season. - C. Bobwhite quail (Colinus virginianus), ruffed grouse (Bonasa umbellus) and ringnecked pheasant (Phasianus colchicus) seasons (all dates inclusive): - 1.
 Bobwhite quail: Third (3rd) Saturday in October through the last day in February. - 2.
 Ring-necked pheasant: Third (3rd) Saturday in October through the last day in February. - 3.
 Youth Pheasant Weekend: The second (2nd) full weekend (Saturday & Sunday) in October. - 4.
 Ruffed grouse: The season is closed. - 5.
 The daily bag limit for ring-necked pheasant is two (2). - 6.
-The daily bag limit for bobwhite quail is three (3). - Game Bird Permit: Hunters are required to purchase a Game Bird Permit in order to hunt and take bobwhite quail and ring-necked pheasant.
-The Game Bird Permit is available through the online licensing and permitting system. - Prudence Island: November 1 to 30, except that on North Prudence the season is January 1 to 31.
-Patience Island and South Prudence are closed to upland game bird hunting. - North Prudence is defined as the area located north of the State gate at the northern terminus of Neck Farm Road. - South Prudence is defined as all State land located south of the State gate at the northern terminus of Neck Farm Road. - 98.
-New Shoreham (Block Island): - a.
-20223-20234 Open season for ring-necked pheasants: November 165 and 232, December 76 and 240 and January 43. - b.
-20234-20245 Open season for ring-necked pheasants: November 15 and 220 and 27, December 64 and 2018 and January 38 and 1722. - c.
+The daily bag limit for bobwhite quail is three (3). - 7.
+Game Bird Permit: Hunters are required to purchase a Game Bird Permit in order to hunt and take bobwhite quail and ring-necked pheasant.
+The Game Bird Permit is available through the online licensing and permitting system. - 8.
+New Shoreham (Block Island):

+- a.
+2023-2024 Open season for ring-necked pheasants: November 15 and 22, December 6 and 20 and January 3, and January 17. - b.
+2024-2025 Open season for ring-necked pheasants: November 20 and 27, December 4 and 18 and January 8 and 22. - c.
 The daily bag limit is two (2) male pheasants on New Shoreham. - d.
-No person shall take pheasant on Block Island while possessing shells loaded with any shot other than steel shot, or other legally approved non-toxic shot as described in § 9.11(L) of this Part. - D. Youth Pheasant Hunting Weekend:
+No person shall take pheasant on Block Island while possessing shells loaded with any shot other than steel shot, or other legally approved non-toxic shot as described in § 9.11(L) of this Part.

+D. Youth Pheasant Hunting Weekend: